-The 10-15 mode cycle is currently used in Japan for emission certification and fuel economy for light duty vehicles.
-It is derived from the 10 mode cycle by adding another 15-mode segment of a maximum speed of 70 km/h.
+The 10-15 Mode test is derived from the 10 mode cycle by adding another 15-mode segment of a maximum speed of 70 km/h.
 Emissions are expressed in g/km [Japanese Industrial Safety and Health Association, JISHA 899, 1983].

 The entire cycle includes a sequence of a 15 minute warm-up at 60 km/h, idle test, 5 minute warm-up at 60 km/h, and one 15-mode segment, followed by three repetitions of 10-mode segments and one 15-mode segment.
 Emissions are measured over the last four segments (3×10-mode + 1×15-mode, Figure 1).